 In this section, we will learn how to load an SPSS file in R using the package Haven and the function read_sav.

 First, we are going to start by loading the Haven library:

 library(haven)Code language: R (r)

-In the second step, we are going to create the dataframe from the SPSS file using the read_sav function.
-Note that, when we load a file using the Haven package, it is important to remember that it will look for the file in R script’s working directory.
-In the read_sav example below, we are going to use an example SPSS file.
-It can be downloaded here and should be put it in the correct folder (or change the path in the code chunk below):
+In the second step, we will create the dataframe from the SPSS file using the read_sav function.
+Note that, when we load a file using the Haven package, it is important to remember that it will look for the file in the R script’s working directory.
+In the read_sav example below, we will use an example SPSS file.
+It can be downloaded here and should be put in the correct folder (or change the path in the code chunk below):

 df <- read_sav("./SimData/survey_1.sav")Code language: R (r)

 In the code chunk above, we create the dataframe df, and we can use the R function head() to display the 10th first rows:

 Reading an SPSS file from a URL using R

 In this next read SPSS file in R example, we will read a .sav file from a URL.
 Here we are going to use this dataset.